-What is the Difference Between Generalized Anxiety and High-Functioning Anxiety?
+What’s the Difference Between Generalized Anxiety and High-Functioning Anxiety?
+A Salt Lake City Therapist Explains

 Generalized Anxiety Disorder (GAD): GAD is a recognized condition in the mental health field, listed in the DSM-5.
 It involves excessive worrying about everyday events and situations, often lasting for extended periods, sometimes even months or years.
 People with GAD find it challenging to control their worries, which can significantly impact their daily life, relationships, and overall well-being.
 Physical symptoms like restlessness, muscle tension, fatigue, insomnia, and difficulty concentrating are common with GAD.